Apply

 HPAC

-René Olivier’s professional career started in 1990 with the Natal Performing Arts Council, in South Africa.
-From there, she joined Alberta Ballet, in Canada for their 1998-1999 season.
-She joined Tulsa Ballet Theater in 1999.
-While a Soloist, she got the opportunity to teach for Tulsa Ballet Theater Center for Dance Education’s Preparatory Level.
+René Olivier’s professional dance career started in 1990 with the Natal Performing Arts Council (NAPAC) in South Africa.
+From there, she danced with Alberta Ballet in Alberta, Canada for their 1998-1999 season.
+She joined Tulsa Ballet Theater in 1999 and got promoted to Soloist in 2006.
+During this time, she started teaching part time for Tulsa Ballet Theater Center for Dance Education’s Preparatory Level.
 In 2010 she became a faculty member at Charlotte Ballet Academy.
-Ms. Olivier taught and choreographed for all Levels year round, as well as for their Summer Intensives.
-She acted as assistant repetiteur for visiting artist Valentina Kozlova, who set Corsaire, La Bayadere, Raymonda and Paquita, for Charlotte Ballet’s Summer Intensives.
-She got the opportunity to set Jean-Pierre Bonnefoux’s, Danses Brillantes on Charlotte Ballet Company, alongside Sarkis Kaltakhtchian.
-In addition, she became an adjunct faculty member at The University of North Carolina at Charlotte from 2012.
-Currently, she is a faculty member at Hartt Community Division Dance Department and Hartt School’s BFA Dance Program at the University of Hartford.
-In 2017, she choreographed Carnival of the Animals for Level A, B & C, Division I. From 2021 to present, she is also a guest faculty member at Ballet Hartford, in CT.
-This past summer, she was invited as a guest faculty member at the Chautauqua Institution’s Dance Summer Intensive.
+Ms. Olivier taught and choreographed for all levels year round, as well as for their summer intensives.
+She acted as assistant for visiting artist, Valentina Kozlova who set Corsaire, La Bayadere, Raymonda, and Paquita for Charlotte Ballet’s summer intensives, as well as Jean-Pierre Bonnefoux’s Three Overtures.
+In addition, she was responsible for setting Jean-Pierre Bonnefoux’s Danses Brillantes on Charlotte Ballet Company, alongside Sarkis Kaltakhtchian.
+In 2012 she started teaching for The University of North Carolina at Charlotte.
+In 2017 she became a faculty member at the Hartt School Community Division Dance Department, and in 2019 started teaching as adjunct faculty for The Hartt School’s BFA Dance Program at the University of Hartford.
+She choreographed Carnival of the Animals for Level A, B and C (Division I).
+From 2021 to present she teaches as a quest faculty for Ballet Hartford in Connecticut.
+She will be returning this summer as faculty member at the Chautauqua Institution‘s Dance Summer Intensive.